BolderLearnerTechSchool/BolderLearnerTechSchool/README.md

 # Bolder Learner Tech School

 Welcome to **Bolder Learner Tech School**!
 We are a pioneering institution dedicated to empowering the next generation of innovators through the transformative power of code.
-Our mission is to nurture the growth and development of young learners, aged 4 to 17, by equipping them with the skills and knowledge to master software development (among other modern skillsets) and thrive in the digital age.
+Our mission is to nurture the growth and development of young learners, aged 4 to 17, by equipping them with the skills and knowledge to master modern tech skills and thrive in the digital age.

 We are not just limited to code; we use code to nurture a student all-round.
 We have a solid plan on how a child can grow to become a valuable contributor to the digital market and talent pool.
-As is the case with mastering code, we focus on **Problem Solving and Logic Building** from a young age.
+As is the case with mastering code, we focus on **Problem Solving** and **Logic Building** from a young age.

 ---

 ## 🌟 Our Vision

 At Bolder Learner Tech School, we believe that every child has the potential to become a creative problem solver.
-By integrating software development into our curriculum, we inspire students to explore, build, and innovate in an environment tailored to their unique learning needs.
+By integrating modern tech skills into our curriculum, we inspire students to explore, build, and innovate in an environment tailored to their unique learning needs.

 ---